-Julius Sello Malema (born 3 March 1981) is a Member of Parliament and the leader of the Economic Freedom Fighters, a far-left South African political party, which he founded in July 2013.
+Julius Sello Malema (born 3 March 1981) is South African politician who is a Member of Parliament and the leader of the Economic Freedom Fighters, a far-left South African political party, which he founded in July 2013.
 He previously served as President of the African National Congress Youth League from 2008 to 2012.
 Malema was a member of the ANC from the age of nine until his expulsion from the party in April 2012 at the age of thirty-one.
 He occupies a notably controversial position in South African public and political life, having risen to prominence with his support for ANC president, and later President of South Africa, Jacob Zuma.
 He was described by both Zuma and the Premier of Limpopo Province as the "future leader" of South Africa.
 Less favourable portraits paint him as a "reckless populist" with the potential to destabilise South Africa and to spark racial conflict.